The Basic Rules for Faculty/Staff

 UC Merced has established these items as Directory Information:

-- The student’s name, local address(es) and telephone number(s)
+- The student’s lived name and telephone number(s)

 - UC Merced email address

 - Major field of study